lourw/blog/docs/learning/containers.md

     We use a container engine (Docker, Podman) to create multiple containers for our apps.
 All of these apps are isolated from each other in a similar fashion to the VM example.
 However, the container engine running the containers utilizes the underlying host's operating system and infrastructure.
 You use less resources creating the containers and therefore more of your compute resources can go to running your apps.

-    Note: Because you are not mocking the underlying OS of the machine, differing architectures may make containers incompatible with certain systems.
+    NOTE: Because you are not mocking the underlying OS of the machine, differing architectures may make containers incompatible with certain systems.
 You cannot run an x86 architecture container on ARM computers for example.

 ## Terminology
 * **Image**: A "recipe" for creating a container